joyeusenoelle/GuideToMastodon/README.md

 ## How do privacy settings work?

-Under each post you'll see three icons: a camera, a globe or a padlock, and the letters "CW".
+Under each post, you'll see three icons: a camera, a globe or a padlock, and the letters "CW".
 Click on the globe or padlock to choose the privacy settings for your post. *You can set the default privacy level for your posts under **Preferences > Other > Posting Privacy**.*

 * **Public** means that everyone can see your post.
 It will appear on your list of posts and in your followers' Home timelines.
 Your *stand-alone posts* and *self-replies* that are public will appear in your list of toots, in your followers' Home timelines, in the public local and federated timelines, and in the Mentions of anyone you mention by username.
 Your *replies* that are public will appear in your list of *toots and replies* (*not* the primary list of toots; it's a separate list!), in the Home timelines of any of your followers who *also* follow the person you're replying to, and in the Mentions of anyone you mention by username.
 * **Unlisted** means that everyone can see your post, but it won't appear on the public timelines - either Local or Federated.
 Other than that, Unlisted posts behave exactly like Public posts.